JCCLaude/IoT-Blockchain/Basic Ethereum Client/README.md

 ## Description of the file
-This is the file that send random values to an Ethereum Blockchain and register them there.
+This is the file that send _random_ values to an Ethereum Blockchain and register them there.
+This file is for development purposes only and works without a sensor.

 Generating the values and entering them into the blockchain is executed with the command `node data_transmission.js`.